danigb/smplr/README.md

 See demo: https://danigb.github.io/smplr/

 `smplr` is approaching 1.0.
-The 0.21.0 release is the **1.0 candidate** — the documented surface is intended to ship unchanged into 1.0; the formal stability commitment lands when a handful of coordinated sibling tickets are in (see the 0.21.0 [CHANGELOG](https://github.com/danigb/smplr/blob/main/CHANGELOG.md) entry).
+The 0.22.0 release lands the final batch of pre-1.0 API work — every documented `new X(ctx, opts)` keeps working, and the documented surface is intended to ship unchanged into 1.0.
+The formal stability commitment lands once the narrow `loader`/`scheduler` public interfaces sibling ticket is in (see [CHANGELOG](https://github.com/danigb/smplr/blob/main/CHANGELOG.md)).

 > **Upgrading from an earlier 0.x?** No code changes are required — every documented `new X(ctx, opts)` keeps working.
 New code should drop the `new` (`X(ctx, opts)`) and prefer `await x.ready` over `await x.load`.